Vietnamese Summer Shrimp Vegetable Rolls

 Starting closest to you, take the edge of the wrapper and roll over the veggies.
 When you get to the shrimp, tuck in the sides and continue rolling.

-If you’ve tried these Vietnamese Summer Shrimp Vegetable Rolls or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried these Vietnamese Summer Shrimp Vegetable Rolls or any other recipe on the blog then don’t forget to rate the recipe and let me know they turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.